 Colofac contains the active ingredient mebeverine hydrochloride, which controls muscle spasms and relaxes the muscles in the intestine to ease the symptoms of IBS without disturbing its normal function and movement.
 One tablet or capsule should be taken three times daily 20 minutes before meals, and then as the condition improves, usually after several weeks, the dosage can be gradually reduced.
 The most common side effects of Colofac are; indigestion, heartburn, dizziness, insomnia, loss of appetite, headache, rash or itchy skin.
 This should not be taken by patients who are pregnant or breastfeeding, allergic to mebeverine or lactose, suffering from kidney or liver disease or a heart condition.

-Colpermin capsules release peppermint oil (the active ingredient) which relaxes the intestinal muscles to naturally relieve the symptoms of IBS.
+Colpermin capsules release peppermint oil (the active ingredient) which relaxes the intestinal muscles to relieve the symptoms of IBS naturally.
 It also helps to disperse the pockets of gas which cause bloating and discomfort.
-One or 2 capsules can be taken 3 times daily about an hour before meals but not immediately after eating.
-This medication should only be taken when symptoms of IBS occur and stopped within 1 or 2 weeks as they settle.
+One or two capsules can be taken three times daily about an hour before meals but not immediately after eating.
+This medication should only be taken when symptoms of IBS occur and stop within 1 or 2 weeks as they settle.
 Side effects of Colpermin are generally mild but can include; indigestion, heartburn, vomiting, nausea, allergic reactions including a rash, burning sensation in the mouth, gastro-oesophageal reflux, discomfort or irritation around the anus.
 Patients should seek medical advice before taking Colpermin if they are pregnant, allergic to peanuts or soya, suffer from heartburn, if it is the first occurrence of IBS and it has not been previously diagnosed or if the medication is for someone under 15.